mmzsource/2015-nextbuild-cqrs-from-the-trenches/trenches.md

 But the CQRS model isn’t such a great match for the http request response model; sending commands is meant to be ‘fire and forget’.
 There is no feedback (well, maybe some feedback that the command was received).
 For instance: after sending a request for updating or creating some data, the client will only receive a response which essentially states ‘ok, I’ve heard you’.
 The options are:

-Sending out a new query to receive the updated content But you’re not sure if the model is already updated… how many times should you retry before you can conclude the command wasn’t executed performance wise not a great option, especially with high latency networks Building a separate web socket API with some sort of data binding (e.g. meteors DDP protocol) I feel we’re dealing with accidental complexity here… In case you’re having doubts, ask your users or project manager if this is essential still… even with a web socket API, the client somehow needs logic to deduce if the command got executed as expected.
+- Sending out a new query to receive the updated content
+	- But you’re not sure if the model is already updated… how many times should you retry before you can conclude the command wasn’t executed
+	- performance wise not a great option, especially with high latency networks
+- Building a separate web socket API with some sort of data binding (e.g. meteors DDP protocol)
+	- I feel we’re dealing with accidental complexity here… In case you’re having doubts, ask your users or project manager if this is essential
+	- still… even with a web socket API, the client somehow needs logic to deduce if the command got executed as expected.
-Make a transaction span all the way from commands to events [axon group](https://groups.google.com/forum/m/#!topic/axonframework/9xxPin4_Kdc) unfortunately, you’ll lose all possibilities of scaling when using this option (which is why you probably started with axon in the first place)
+- Make a transaction span all the way from commands to events. [see axon group](https://groups.google.com/forum/m/#!topic/axonframework/9xxPin4_Kdc)
+	- unfortunately, you’ll lose all possibilities of scaling when using this option (which is why you probably started with axon in the first place)

 ## SET VALIDATION